easafe/purescript-droplet/docs/edsl.md

 * Sub query

-Sub queries must be aliased
+Subqueries in FROM must have an alias

 ```haskell
 query4 :: Select (Proxy "name") (name :: String) _